PROFILING HIS BEST ATTRIBUTES ASSESSING HIS FUTURE ANALYSING HIS STATS LEARNING ABOUT HIS STORY SO FAR

 The most important thing missing from his game so far this season has been goals.
 His non-penalty Expected Goals per 90 of 0.35 is by no means bad – it sits 28th-best in Serie A this season – but he has underperformed it, missing a few simple chances and only scoring twice in the league.

 Sometimes those misses can be the difference between a big move and remaining on loan at Genoa.
-But, as with other aspects of his skillset, he can do a bit of everything in front of goal.
+But, as with other aspects of his skillset, he can do a bit of everything in front of goal and has a lethal right foot.

 There is of course a lot of the conventional: headers, latching onto through balls, and the like.
 But it is uncanny how many volleys, long shots and screamers Scamacca scores, especially for someone his size – an ability which enhances the Zlatan likeness.